All Episodes

 An infrastructure bank.

-There's another stalemate in Congress right now involving our aviation industry, which has stalled airport construction projects all around the country.
+And while we're on the topic of infrastructure, there's another stalemate in Congress right now involving our aviation industry, which has stalled airport construction projects all around the country and put the jobs of tens of thousands of construction workers and others at risk because of politics.

 So these are some of the things that we could be doing right now.